Richard B. Russell Professor

 Curriculum Vitae

 In 2015, Dr. Bullock was named University Professor, an honor bestowed on faculty who have had a significant impact on the University of Georgia beyond normal academic responsibilities.
-The honor was first awarded in 1974, and no more than one University Professor can be named in any year.
+He has been included among most influential Georgians by Georgia Trend, James Magazine and

 Education